wang-zhenqi/airflow-tutorial-udemy/README.md

 Airflow is an open-source platform to author, schedule, and monitor workflows programmatically.

-Airflow is an orchestrater allowing you to execute your tasks at the right time, in the right way, and in the right order.
+Airflow is an orchestrator allowing you to execute your tasks at the right time, in the right way, and in the right order.
 It can connect to so many platforms to trigger them to work as planned.

 ### 1.2.1.
 Core components